western/http-up/README.md

 - [ ] - save whitespaces for filenames?
 - [ ] - arg --log to file
 - [ ] - need tests and vulnerability tests too
+- [ ] - what is the lib can resize images enough fast
+- [ ] - and how store thumbs (home dot cache folder?)

 ### 1.0.57